 The Center for Global Nonkilling recognises no right to kill.
-Though not rights, three powers to kill have sometimes been legally granted, recognized or organized:
+Though not rights, three powers to kill have sometimes been granted or legally been recognized or organized:

 - 1) The use of legitimate defence as legally required: by a proportionate reaction linked to a direct, serious and imminent threat, requirements to which we add: by using nonviolent means should never result in acts of killing or maiming.
 Nevertheless, whatever the result of legitimate defence may be, an independent judicial control over it is part of the rule of law.
-Similarly, because it highly impacts on the right to life, any use of force by officials or any one, as it impedes on the rights to security and integrity, should be avoided or highly limited .
+Similarly, because it highly impacts on the right to life, any use of force by officials or any one, as it impedes on the rights to security and integrity, should be avoided or highly limited 5.
+Outmost attention is to be given to prevent situations which may thereupon result in loss or losses of lives - impedes on the rights to security and integrity, should be avoided or highly limited 5.
 Outmost attention is to be given to prevent situations which may thereupon result in loss or losses of lives or in any type of maiming.
 Again, any official use of force should be monitored by an independent mechanism. - 2) Death penalty, if it was ever permissible, is however a major and definitive breach of the right to life and of numerous other human rights.
-More often than not, it is considered an inhumane, cruel and degrading treatment.
+More often than not, it is considered an inhumane, cruel and degrading treatment6.
 It is a poor example of respect for the right to life and thus, unworthy and lacking the necessary dignity, the exemplarity required of any authoritative power or institutions.
 As we are to universally preserve our species and life on Earth, so shall we therefore protect all members of our species.
 Death penalty is to be abolished. - 3) Powers of war, as conceded by humanitarian law, permit as an exception to the right to life, under certain circumstances only, the taking of the life of enemy soldiers.
 Seeing peace and respect of life prevail always and thus nullifying this exception is one of the objectives of the Center for Global Nonkilling.